 At the end of the uptake period, use a PET-CT scanner to acquire 47 transaxial emission images [1-TXT] and 16 slices of CT images in about 15 minutes using standard attenuation correction, filtering, and reconstruction techniques.
 [2].

-LAB MEDIA: To be provided by Authors: Representative transaxial image TEXT: CT: computed tomography
+Talent putting Participant in the scanner.
+Talent acquiring images.
+TEXT: PET: Positron Emission Tomography

-LAB MEDIA: To be provided by Authors: Representative CT images
+LAB MEDIA: To be provided by Authors: Representative PET images

 Transcranial Direct Current Stimulation (tDCS) Application

-Within a week after the baseline assessment, seat the Participant in a chair in the exam room [1] and set the parameters of the tDCS device to 2 milliamps for 30 minutes [2] such that the current will ramp up to 2 milliamps in 30 seconds and remain at 2 milliamps for 29 minutes before returning to 0 milliamps over the last 30 seconds [3].
+Within a week after the baseline assessment, seat the Participant in a chair in the exam room [1] and set the parameters of the tDCS device to 2 milliamps for 30 minutes [2].
+Additionally, set the parameters so that the current will ramp up to 2 milliamps in 30 seconds and remain at 2 milliamps for 29 minutes before returning to 0 milliamps over the last 30 seconds [3].

 WIDE: Talent gesturing and Participant sitting in chair

-Talent at computer, setting amps
+Talent at tDCS device, setting parameters

-SCREEN: To be provided by Authors: mA being set
+SCREEN: To be provided by Authors: parameters being set

+Put a headcap which is made in accordance with the International 10-20 system on the participant’s head [1] and mark the left dorsolateral prefrontal cortex (F3) and the right dorsolateral prefrontal cortex (F4) [2].
+Remove a headcap.

+Talent putting a headcap onto Participant’s head

+Talent marking the left and right DLPFC

+Talent removing a headcap from Participant's head

 Place two sponge electrodes in the rubber holders of the tDCS headband [1] and soak the electrodes with saline solution [2].

 Talent putting electrodes into headband